Ford Falcon (XC): Overview

 Visually, the XC Falcon was given a restyle treatment that softened its appearance from its predecessors.
 The XC had a less aggressive nose which incorporated two round headlights on Falcon models and two rectangular headlights on Fairmont models.
 On sedan and wagon models, Ford also addressed the vision problems of the XA and XB by utilising redesigned rear doors, which debuted in May 1976 with the ZH series Fairlane, with a lower window line that had the effect of removing the coke bottle styling of the XA and XB.
 Visibility was further improved by an all-new, lower dashboard and crash pad, and higher front seats.
 The XC hardtop was the last of the two-door Australian Falcons.

+The XC enjoyed sales success, overtaking the long-standing market-leader the Holden Kingswood to become Australia's top selling car for the first time.
+In September 1976, it outsold the Kingswood in monthly sales by a margin of 4.8 per cent.
+Then, in 1977, its annual sales surpassed those of the Kingswood by a narrow margin, 54,506 units to 53,934.
+The release of the much improved HZ series Kingswood in December 1977 saw that model reclaim sales leadership in 1978 with 52,559 units for the Kingswood to 50,350 for the Falcon, with the successful launch of the acclaimed VB series Holden Commodore in October of that year putting further pressure on sales of the XC Falcon in its final months in production.
+In November 1978, the Falcon briefly regained the top spot in the sales chart as Kingswood sales dipped in the face of buyers switching to the new Commodore, which went on to achieve market leadership from December onwards.

-Total production of the XC range reached 171,082 vehicles prior to the replacement of the XC by the XD Falcon in March 1979.
+Total production of the XC range reached 171,082 vehicles prior to its replacement by the XD Falcon in March 1979.

 Model range

 The XC Falcon range of passenger vehicles consisted of nine models: